 NEWS Festive Fun at Queen's College

 A Christmas party to remember.
 With sing-a-long carols and individual performances, students from Queen's College entertained Taunton's older generation with style.
-With festive dress, the Junior School choir set a jovial mood.carousel view
+With festive dress, the Junior School choir set a jovial mood.thumbnail view

 Queen's College played host to the annual Christmas Party organised by the Rotary Club of Taunton.